CN3ves/5-/docs/index.md

 [top](#table-of-contents)

 ### Attributes:
-Attributes reflect the general aptitudes the character have for *specific situations*:
+Attributes reflect the general aptitudes the character have for **specific situations** and are generally constant throughout the character's adventureing life:

 > *Combat:* Reflects an extensive battle and combat training, both psychical and mental.
 Influences character's effectiveness when violently interaction with ither creatures.

 > *Social:* Reflects an extensive understanding of others' motives, desires and feelings.
 Influences character's effectiveness when interating non-violently with sentient creatures.